keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 ---

-### 18. Appendix B : How Phase1 works without a TPM
+### 18. Appendix C : How Phase1 works without a TPM

 Most current whitebox platforms do not provide a factory-installed TPM-backed IDevID.
 To enable secure onboarding on existing hardware, Phase 1 introduces a file-based identity model that provides equivalent functionality.